pedrorijo91/pedrorijo91.github.io/_posts/2019-09-17-typesafe-builder.markdown

 How many of us had to debug a production issue because the code was using two function parameters in the wrong order with the same type (most likely Strings...) ?
 If the types were different, the compiler would have detected the problem before going into production.

-In this blog post I want to talk about a recent situation I faced myself: an usage of the builder pattern that become too much error prone.
+In this blog post I want to talk about a recent situation I faced myself: a usage of the builder pattern that became too much error prone.

 ### The Builder pattern